 Improving riverine habitat by reducing eutrophication and increasing connectivity for migrating species in the Oder Delta region

-Funded mainly by EU Interreg VA, the project will approach farmers and landowners to discuss measures to reduce nutrient inputs, and remove fish migration obstacles as well as create fish spawning grounds in tributaries of Uecker-Randow-Welse, Ina and Gowienica.
-Pilot measures will be realized and jointly discussed with official authorities of both, Poland and Germany.
+BaltCF co-funds project measures on the Polish side of the border.
+Our partner will approach farmers and landowners to discuss measures to reduce nutrient inputs, and remove fish migration obstacles as well as create fish spawning grounds in tributaries of the Ina and Gowienica rivers in Northwestern Poland.
+Pilot measures will be realized and jointly discussed with the official authorities.

 Situation and background